Thavarshan/otrium/README.md

 ## Introduction

 Otrium a fast growing e-commerce company which serves more than 2 million customers.
 The company has been running for several years and is now going through its growth stage.
-This is an internal reporting tool designed with very specific requirements and in an opinionated manner.
+This is an internal reporting tool designed with very specific requirements and is highly opinionated.

 ## Installation